 We all get there.
-Standing in front of your audience seems to be very close.
+Standing in front of your audience which seems to be very close.
 There’s a need to get done with the arrangements, maybe PowerPoint.
 Being well organized, eloquent, and steady is essential.
-You need to try hard to keep your audience captivated.
+You try your hardest to captivate your audience.
 I know all about the pressure to captivate an audience in a presentation.

 You fight your fears and anxiety.
-Keep eye contact with your audience is another struggling issue.
+Keeping eye contact with your audience is another struggling issue.
 Maybe your heart is beating too hard.
-I have no problem admitting how to display your presentation is a harsh mission.
+I have no problem admitting how displaying a presentation is a harsh mission.
 But anyway you are in and don’t have the choice to pull out.
-The good news is that you can turn it into an unforgettable experience.
-You are going to be proud of it, and maybe you find out something within yourself which you have never known before.
+The good news is that you can turn it into an unforgettable experience you can be proud of.
+And maybe you’ll find out something within yourself which you have never known before.

-1.- Start by an engaging introduction to enchant your audience
+1.- Start with an engaging introduction to captivate your audience

 “No idea is so outlandish that it should not be considered with a searching but at the same time a steady eye.”– Winston Churchill.

 You might have great ideas you want to communicate to your audience.
-But if you do not have some persuasive content with a powerful speech, it would probably be run-of-the-mill.
+However, if you don’t have some persuasive content with a powerful speech, you run the risk of them falling on deaf ears.
 A dazzling presentation is about crafting relevant content.

 Valley of Despair

-While I was researching about how to keep my audience engaged and captivated, an interesting theory called “the Valley of Despair” grasped my attention.
+While I was researching about how to captivate my audience and keep it engaged, an interesting theory called “the Valley of Despair” grasped my attention.
 It argues that we give our 85% attention to the first 5 minutes of the presentation.
 Then it suddenly drops during listening to the presenter.
 Your mission, as a presenter, is to keep your audience moving away from the valley.

-So, how can you start to keep your audience captivated?
+So, how can you start to captivate an audience in a presentation?

-When we talk about any form of speech, you need your plan which is impossible to be out of this clear three-part structure: introduction, body, and conclusion.
+When we talk about any form of speech, you need to maintain this clear three-part structure: introduction, body, and conclusion.

 A powerful introduction: It’s the most important part of your presentation.

-Your audience will decide if you are that great to spend their time listening to you, or they have to search for something more valuable, even if it’s their phones.
+Your audience will decide if you are that great to spend their time listening to you, or if they need to find the closest exit, even if it’s their phones.
 So, to captivate your audience from the start, you must start with its introduction.
-This must be compelling, so briefly sum up, what you are going to talk about, and why they should listen to you.
-This is the only way to keep your audience captivated from the first moment.
+This must be compelling, and briefly sum up what you are going to talk about, and why they should listen to you.

 A well-designed body: after you successfully grab your audience’s attention.
 The main ideas of your presentation need to spark.
 Make your presentation based on facts, recent studies, and it would also be great if you add some spices such as quotes, pep talks, and percepts.